 Meanings of Velocity

 Velocity is a noun that means the speed of something in a given direction.
-It often refers to physical motion but can also describe the rapidity of an action or event.
+It often refers to physical motion, but it can also describe the rapidity of an action, process, or change.

 Definition

 Velocity refers to the rate of motion in a specific direction, or the speed at which something occurs.
-It’s commonly used in physics to describe how fast an object moves in a particular direction, but it can also refer more generally to the pace of progress or change.
+In physics, it’s commonly used to describe how fast an object moves while accounting for direction (so it’s a vector quantity).
+In everyday writing, people sometimes use “velocity” more loosely to mean the pace, momentum, or intensity of progress.

 Etymology